ONLYOFFICE/Kubernetes-Docs/README.md

 #### 5.1 Expose DocumentServer via Service (HTTP Only)
 *You should skip #5.1 step if you are going expose DocumentServer via HTTPS*

+This type of exposure has the least overheads of performance, it creates a loadbalancer to get access to DocumentServer.
+Use this type of exposure if you use external TLS termination, and don't have another WEB application in k8s cluster.

 Deploy `documentserver` service:

 ```bash